By Digital Wellness Lab Ergonomics Team | How We Test

 Best for Sciatica

-The soft velour cover feels great but attracts lint quickly.
+The soft velour cover feels great against the skin but attracts lint and pet hair quickly, requiring frequent lint-rolling.
 Our durability tests showed the foam holds up well for about a year of daily use before showing signs of minor compression fatigue.
-While larger users might find it slightly too narrow, anyone suffering from acute sciatica or recovering from an injury will benefit immediately from the pressure-offloading design.
+While larger users might find the 18-inch width slightly too narrow, anyone suffering from acute sciatica or recovering from a lower body injury will benefit immediately from the pressure-offloading design.

 7. Kensington Ergonomic Memory Foam Seat Cushion